The School Counseling Program is designed to prepare professionals for work as school counselors in elementary, middle, and high schools.

 After the completion of practicum, all students are required to complete a 600 clock hour internship.
 The 700 clock hour practicum and internship experience is necessary to complete the requirements for graduation from the program, and are completed in addition to required academic coursework and on-campus supervision groups.
 Applicants who anticipate problems in completing the 700 clock hour clinical experience portion of the counselor training program (practicum and internship) should consider other options for their graduate study.

 Students admitted to the Department of Counseling and Human Services Master’s degree program should plan to complete their degree within a three year time period.
 Counseling faculty members recommend that students complete the program of study in two years if possible.
-If this is not feasible every effort should be made to complete the program within three years.
 Students who will need three years to complete the program may elect to postpone their counseling practicum until the second year and postpone internship and other required courses until the third year.

 According to Graduate School Rules, students may transfer no more than nine semester hours of recent and approved graduate credit or credit as an unclassified student to their Master’s degree program.
 Recent credit is defined as approved graduate coursework completed within six years of date of graduation from the Department of Counseling and Human Services.
-Requests to transfer courses should discussed with your academic adviser and then be submitted to the Departmental Administrative Assistant who will forward the requests to the Chair, Department of Counseling and Human Services for approval.
+Requests to transfer courses should be discussed with your academic adviser and then be submitted to the Student Resource Office who will forward the requests to the Chair, Department of Counseling and Human Services, for approval.
+Preference is given to courses completed at CACREP accredited institutions.

 All requests for transfer credits and credits for courses taken as an unclassified student must be approved by the student’s adviser, the CHS Department Chair and the Dean of the College of Education as well as the Dean of Graduate School.
 Students must ensure that their transfer/unclassified credit hours meet the Graduate School requirements and are approved at all levels.
 Students should seek approval for these courses early in their degree program.

-The Department of Counseling and Human Services offers an early admissions process that will make successful candidates eligible for early admission before the end of the fall semester.
-Each year, the department selects 50 candidates, 25 for the day and 25 for the evening cohort.
-The early admissions process creates a window, in the fall semester, for a small number of the admissions spaces to be filled early.
+The Department of Counseling and Human Services offers an early admissions process that will make successful candidates eligible to begin taking courses during the spring semester.
+Each year, the department selects 40 candidates, 20 for the day and 20 for the evening cohort.
+The early admissions process creates a window for a small number of the admissions spaces to be filled early.
 This provides an opportunity to secure your space in our next cohort as well as the ability to take select classes as an admitted student prior to the beginning of the summer cohort.
 The early admission will occur annually near the end of the fall semester.

 Below are some important dates: